 Forward-looking statements are not guarantees of future performance.
 They have not been reviewed by the auditors of Iberdrola, S.A.
 You are cautioned not to place undue reliance on the forward-looking statements, which speak only as of the date they were made.
-All subsequent oral or written forward-looking statements attributable to Iberdrola, S.A. or any of its members, directors, officers, employees or any persons acting on its behalf are expressly qualified in their entirety by the cautionary statement above.
-All forward-looking statements included herein are based on information available to Iberdrola, S.A. on the date hereof.
+All subsequent oral or written forward-looking statements attributable to Iberdrola, S.A. or any of its members, directors, officers, employees or any persons acting on information available to Iberdrola, S.A. on the date hereof.
 Except as required by applicable law, Iberdrola, S.A. does not undertake any obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.